 In the following list you will find all the tools you need to implement this article.

-In addition, each plugin can bring additional commands.
+In addition, each plugin can provide additional commands.
 There is no central overview for these commands.
-But they should be provided by the developer of the plugin.
+However, they should be provided by the developer of the plugin.

-With plugins of Nerdiy.de you find this information always on the respective Plugin side on Nerdiy.de.
-All available ESPEasy plugins can be found at https://www.nerdiy.de/tag/ESPEasy-Plugin/
+For plugins from Nerdiy.de you can always find this information on the respective plugin page on Nerdiy.de.
+You can find all available ESPEasy plugins at https://www.nerdiy.de/tag/ESPEasy-Plugin/

-If you are still connected locally - ie via USB - to your ESPEasy-device, you can use the serial interface to execute commands quickly and easily.
-Open the serial monitor of your Arduino-IDE or another terminal program.
-Tips can be found in the article Ardunio - Using the serial interface.
+If you are still connected locally - i.e. via USB - to your ESPEasy device, you can use the serial interface to execute commands quickly and easily.
+To do this, open the serial monitor of your Arduino IDE or another terminal program.
+You can find tips on this in the article Ardunio – Use the serial port.

-Another way to set commands you have over the web menu is your ESPEasy-devices.
-Go to the web menu and then Tools tab.
+Another way to issue commands is via the web menu of your ESPEasy device.
+To do this, go to the web menu and then to the Tools tab.

 Execute commands via a URL call

-Commands can also be executed via an appended URL call.
-The command is simply called in combination with the IP address/domain name of the ESPEasy-device.
+Commands can also be executed via an attached URL call.
+To do this, the command is simply called in combination with the IP address/domain name of the ESPEasy device.

 http:// 192.168.0.15/tools?cmd=testcommand,1,2,3

 This function can (so far) only be used to send commands from one ESPEasy device to another.
-For this purpose it is sufficient to execute the following command on the sending ESPEasy device.
+All you have to do is execute the following command on the sending ESPEasy device.

 Execute commands via rules